kodecocodes/swift-algorithm-club/README.markdown

 - [Array2D](Array2D/).
 A two-dimensional array with fixed dimensions.
 Useful for board games.
 - Deque
 - [Fixed Size Array](Fixed Size Array/).
 When you know beforehand how large your data will be, it might be more efficient to use an array with a fixed size.
-- LinkedList
+- Linked List
-- OrderedArray
+- Ordered Array
-- PriorityQueue
+- Priority Queue
 - Queue
-- RingBuffer
+- Ring Buffer.
+Also known as a circular buffer.
+An array of a certain size that conceptually wraps around back to the beginning.
 - [Stack](Stack/).
 Last-in, first-out!

 ### Trees

-- General-Purpose Tree
+- Tree (general-purpose)
 - Binary Tree
-- Binary Search Tree
+- Binary Search Tree (BST)
-- AVLTree
+- AVL Tree
 - Red-Black Tree
+- Splay Tree
 - Threaded Binary Tree
+- kd-Tree
 - Heap
+- Fibonacci Heap
 - Trie

 ### Sets

+- Bit Set
+- Bloom Filter
+- Hash Set
+- Multiset
-- BitSet
+- Ordered Set

 ### Hashing

 - Hash Table
-- Hash functions
+- Hash Functions

 ### Graphs

 - Graph
-- Breadth-First Search
+- Breadth-First Search (BFS)
-- Depth-First Search
+- Depth-First Search (DFS)
 - Shortest Path
 - Minimum Spanning Tree
 - All Paths